Blendify/blender-manual/blender_docs/manual/editors/3dview/selecting.rst

 Random
    Randomly selects unselected objects based on percentage probability on currently active layers.
    On selecting the command a numerical selection box becomes available in the *Tool Shelf*.
-   It's important to note that the percentage represents the likelihood of an unselected object being selected and not the percentage amount of objects that will be selected.
+   It is important to note that the percentage represents the likelihood of an unselected object being selected and not the percentage amount of objects that will be selected.

 Inverse :kbd:`Ctrl-I`